-On February 20, 2003, Orrick, Herrington & Sutcliffe LLP ("Bond Counsel") delivered an opinion to the effect that, based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 2003A-4V Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-Bond Counsel was of the further opinion that interest on the Series 2003A-4V Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observed that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel was also of the opinion that interest on the Series 2003A-4V Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
-A complete copy of the form of opinion delivered by Bond Counsel on February 20, 2003 is set forth in Appendix C-1 hereto.
-On December 1, 2010, in connection with the remarketing of the Series 2003A-4V Bonds, Bond Counsel will deliver its opinion (the "Remarketing Opinion") to the effect that such remarketing, in and of itself, will not adversely affect the exclusion from gross income of interest on the Series 2003A-4V Bonds for federal income tax purposes.
-The text of the Remarketing Opinion to be delivered by Bond Counsel is included as Appendix C-2 hereto.
-Bond Counsel is not rendering any opinion on the current tax status of the Series 2003A-4V Bonds.
+In the opinion of Orrick, Herrington & Sutcliffe LLP ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 2010B Subordinate Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+Bond Counsel is of the further opinion that interest on the Series 2010B Subordinate Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel is also of the opinion that interest on the Series 2010B Subordinate Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix C hereto.